- mural arts

 Education Director - Yuka Ezoe

-I am a Japanese American artist born in New Jersey in 1983.
-I received a BFA from the San Francisco Art Institute, majoring in the interdisciplinary fields of painting, textiles, and jewelry design.
-Since graduation in 2006, I have committed myself to community arts education through my role as a teacher and studio manager at the Precita Eyes Mural Center in the Mission District.
+I am a Japanese-American artist born in New Jersey.
+I received a BFA from the San Francisco Art Institute, majoring in the Interdisciplinary fields of painting and textiles.
+Since graduation in 2006, I have committed myself to community arts education and have grown to become a Master Muralist and Education Director at the Precita Eyes Mural Center in the Mission District.
 Much of my post-collegiate focus has been my pursuit to develop an effective style and means to teach arts to children and young adults.
-Still, I am devoted to my personal growth as a painter, and I passionately take on commissions here in San Francisco, and through active participation in many solo and group shows across the US and Japan.
-Commercially, I market and sell my hand-made line of jewelry through my website and at boutiques across the country.
 I fully live life as a working artist; however the engaging and inspiring experiences in my work with youth/children and arts education is what drives my creative endurance.
-Please explore my comprehensive body of work at www.yukaezoe.com.
+Please explore my comprehensive body of work at yukakoezoe.com

 Business Director - Cory Devereaux